mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 the server, which means you can expose sensitive credentials here without the client ever knowing about them.
-We don’t have any sensitive information in our app but it also gives us the benefit of having all of the data loaded and in the page source which means it is search engine bots are able to crawl it easier, increasing it’s SEO score.
+We don’t have any sensitive information in our app but it also gives us the benefit of having all of the data loaded and in the page source which means that search engine bots are able to crawl it easier, increasing its SEO score.

 ```js
 // routes/+page.server.js